 Adapter protein implicated in the regulation of a large spectrum of both general and specialized signaling pathways.
 Binds to a large number of partners, usually by recognition of a phosphoserine or phosphothreonine motif.
 Binding generally results in the modulation of the activity of the binding partner.
 Homodimer.
 Interacts with SAMSN1.
 Interacts with RAF1, SSH1 and CRTC2/TORC2.
 Interacts with ABL1 (phosphorylated form); the interaction retains it in the cytoplasm.
 Interacts with GAB2.
 Interacts with MDM4 (phosphorylated); negatively regulates MDM4 activity toward TP53.
 Interacts with PKA-phosphorylated AANAT.
 Highly expressed in brain, skeletal muscle, and heart.
 Belongs to the 14-3-3 family.
 Note: This description may include information from UniProtKB.

-Molecular Function: protein kinase C inhibitor activity; insulin-like growth factor receptor binding; protein domain specific binding; protein binding; protein kinase C binding; receptor tyrosine kinase binding
+Molecular Function: protein domain specific binding; protein kinase C inhibitor activity; insulin-like growth factor receptor binding; protein binding; protein kinase C binding

-Biological Process: regulation of neuron differentiation; regulation of signal transduction; negative regulation of protein kinase activity; regulation of synaptic plasticity; mitotic cell cycle; G2/M transition of mitotic cell cycle; protein targeting
+Biological Process: transcription initiation from RNA polymerase II promoter; regulation of neuron differentiation; apoptosis; small GTPase mediated signal transduction; organelle organization and biogenesis; programmed cell death; negative regulation of protein kinase activity; regulation of signal transduction; regulation of synaptic plasticity; gene expression; mitotic cell cycle; G2/M transition of mitotic cell cycle; protein targeting

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.